How To Get Scratches Out of Glasses: 7 Myths and What Actually Works

 Here’s the real low-down on how to get scratches out of glasses.

-How to Get Scratches Out of Glasses: The Truth
+How To Get Scratches Out of Glasses: The Truth

 The reality is that the only solution for scratched lenses is to replace the lenses or get a new pair of glasses.
-New lenses will restore your vision, without the distraction of scratches for you or anyone looking at you.
+New lenses will restore your vision without the distraction of scratches for you or anyone looking at you.

-Think of it as an opportunity to update your accessories — and possibly your prescription too.
+Think of it as an opportunity to update your accessories — and possibly your prescription, too.
 If it’s been a while since your last eye test, it’s worth visiting your optometrist at the same time.

-How to Reduce the Chances of Scratched Glasses Lenses
+How To Reduce the Chances of Scratched Glasses Lenses

 How to get scratches out of glasses: Pair Eyewear's cleaning kit